 We enjoyed classic cocktails from the beautiful rooftop bar (Center City Terrace) at the Hyatt Regency Rochester Hotel in the heart of downtown Rochester.
 This is a great place for dynamic photo-ops and killer adult libations.
 Try Bitter Honey, right beside Rohrbach’s for a stellar Mezcal-inspired cocktail list including standout margaritas and sangria.

-Simply Crêpes is a darling place to enjoy sweet or savory crêpes, plus a host of other fresh items.
+Simply Crêpes is a favorite place to enjoy sweet or savory crêpes, plus a host of other fresh items.
 The restaurant is located in Pittsford, facing the picturesque Erie Canal Park.
 It has a charming New England feel to it.
 The combination of upscale locally-sourced ingredients and delicious flavor combinations make this restaurant a do-not-miss foodie spot.
 Go with the Pommes Brie Crêpe (smoked ham, brie, bacon jam, caramelized onions, and fresh apple slices) or the Chicken Tarragon (chicken, broccoli, mushrooms, parmesan, tarragon cream sauce).

 A Sophisticated Rochester Sleep

-Also at the Hyatt Regency Rochester are an indoor heated pool and sun-deck (the only hotel in the city with one!), 24-hour gym, and 2 full-service restaurants (Morton’s and The Street Craft Kitchen and Bar).
+Also at the Hyatt Regency Rochester are an indoor heated pool and sun-deck (the only hotel in the city with one!), 24-hour gym, and two full-service restaurants (Morton’s and The Street Craft Kitchen and Bar).
 You can also enjoy cocktails, wine, beer, and tapas at the swanky Center City Terrace and Lounge, located on the hotel’s 4th floor.
 The firepits and seating areas offer a sophisticated adult hangout with exceptional views that I adored!

 Rochester: Your Gateway to the Finger Lakes

-You can learn more about beautiful Rochester, New York by visiting the tourism board.
+You can learn more about beautiful Rochester, New York, by visiting the tourism board.